Code-Institute-Submissions/Milestone-14/README.md

 There are 8 main components to this site;

 1. Navigation bar - allows user to navigate to sections of the page directly, without scrolling.
-2. Parallax scrolling effect - create a visual impact upon entering the page, specifically a feel of whimsy or adventure
+2. Parallax image - create a visual impact upon entering the page
 3. About section - this section gives users some overall information about the Mighty Nein, and why the user might want to hire them
 4. Character Carousel - this gives more specific information about each of the members of the Mighty Nein, including providing links to each character's wiki page
 5. Video Link - allows the user to watch a short video displaying the Mighty Nein's skillsets